How To Help Your Digestion

 Drink more water

 Hydration is one of the most important ways we can assist our body, including the digestive process.
 Water can help your body to digest food and move the nutrients through your digestive system.
-Not to mention drinking water boosts our natural detoxification process and can reduce the chance of constipation.
+Drinking water also boosts our natural detoxification process and can reduce the chance of constipation.

 Take smaller bites

 As tasty as that second cup of coffee might be, it can have negative effects on your digestion.
 Drinks high in caffeine can lead to increased levels of stomach acid, which may cause indigestion or an upset stomach.
-Try swapping coffee for green tea; it can help with digestive problems and is high in antioxidants.
+Try swapping coffee for herbal teas or water.

 Eat more fibre

 Diets that are high in fibre can help your digestion as fibre keeps food moving through the digestive tract.
-The main role of fibre-rich foods is to keep the digestive system healthy, so not eating foods with sufficient fibre may lead to constipation.
+Fibre-rich foods help keep the digestive system healthy, and not eating enough fibre may lead to constipation.
 Water helps fibre-rich foods to pass through your system easier, as we’ve touched on already.
-Lots of women are not getting enough fibre in their diet, so make sure your diet includes adequate fruit, vegetables and grains.
+Lots of women are not getting enough fibre in their diet, so make sure your diet includes adequate fruit, vegetables and whole grains.

 Eat real foods

-Highly-processed foods can slow down the natural digestive process, which may lead to bloat or constipation.
-Try to avoid eating foods that are high in refined sugar, salt and processed oils; these provide your body with little nutritional value and may even cause your digestive system to work harder.
+Highly-processed foods are often low in fibre and can slow down the natural digestive process, which may lead to bloating, gas or constipation.
+Try to avoid eating foods that are high in refined sugar, salt and processed oils as these provide your body with little nutritional value and can upset your digestive system.

 Add probiotics or fermented foods to your diet

 Probiotics exist naturally in your stomach.
 Their role is to help balance the level of good bacteria in your gut.
-For a natural source of probiotics, you can eat plain Greek yoghurt.
-You can also try eating fermented foods, such as kimchi, sauerkraut or kefir.
+For a natural source of probiotics, you can eat plain Greek yoghurt or try eating fermented foods, such as kimchi, sauerkraut or kefir.